-The COVID-19 coronavirus pandemic has resulted in widespread and continuing impact on the global economy and on our employees, members, and other people and entities with which we do business through adversely affecting the functioning of financial markets, increasing unemployment levels and economic and market uncertainty, and disrupting trade and supply chains.
-Yankee Farm Credit is, and has been, agile in taking precautionary measures internally, intended to help minimize the risk of the virus to our employees and our members as well as operational and financial risk to the Association.
+The COVID-19 coronavirus outbreak has resulted in widespread and continuing impact on the global economy and on our employees, members, and other people and entities with which we do business.
+There is uncertainty regarding the extent to which the coronavirus will continue to spread as well as the extent and duration of measures implemented in an effort to contain the virus (e.g., travel bans and restrictions, quarantines, shelter-in-place orders, and business and government shutdowns).
+We are, and have been, agile in taking precautionary measures intended to help minimize the risk of the virus to our employees and our members.

-Actions were and continue to be taken by governments, businesses (including the Association) and individuals to slow or contain the spread of COVID-19, including quarantines, "stay at home" orders, school closings, travel restrictions, and US-Canada border closure that substantially limited daily activities and forced many businesses to curtail or cease operations.
-The Association recognizes that the COVID-19 pandemic has created ongoing stress for agricultural and rural borrowers because of disruptions to employees, markets, transportation, processors, off-farm income and other factors important to their operations.
-The continued effects of the COVID-19 disruptions could result in widespread and sustained repayment shortfalls on loans in the Association's portfolio and the Association could incur increases in nonperforming assets and credit losses, particularly if conditions cause land and asset values to deteriorate and the available collateral is insufficient to cover the Association's exposure.
+The Association recognizes that the COVID-19 pandemic may create ongoing stress for agricultural and rural borrowers because of disruptions to employees, markets, transportation, processors, off-farm income and other factors important to their operations.
+If the effects of the COVID-19 disruptions result in widespread and sustained repayment shortfalls on loans in the Association's portfolio, the Association could incur increases in nonperforming assets and credit losses, particularly if conditions cause land and asset values to deteriorate and the available collateral is insufficient to cover the Association's exposure.
+As of September 30, 2021, the Association has not had material adverse effects on financial condition, results of operations, liquidity, and/or capital levels, however, we continue to monitor the risk.